What's Your Bag: allplants

 AC: So, you are a Frank fan, what do you carry in your bag?

-AP: Frank is such beautiful rucksack – I don’t really understand why all rucksacks aren’t the same shape.
+AP: Frank is such beautiful backpack – I don’t really understand why all backpacks aren’t the same shape.
 In my bag I carry: laptop, water bottle, kindle, notebook, pen and gym kit.
 I always forget my charger but supplement it with a magazine; at the moment, I’m loving BRICK magazine.

 AC: How long have you been whipping up your allplants meals and what led you to the idea?